Alfredo Baquerizo: Death and legacy

 In 1951, Baquerizo was diagnosed with cancer of the bladder, and was subsequently flown to New York City, United States of America, where he was operated on at the New York Medical Center.
 On 22 March, after a successful operation, his cancers had been surgically been removed.
 However, the next morning, an old and unhealed ulcer led him to vomit blood and enter a state of unconsciousness, where he died hours later, surrounded by his children, in peace, without suffering, although without gaining consciousness.

-His remains rest in the General Cemetery of Guayaquil, alongside numerous other presidents and Government Officials, a statue of him later being built in Malecon 2000, a memorial garden in Guayaquil filled with statues and memorials of only the most prominent and distinguished figures in Ecuadorian history.
+His remains rest in the General Cemetery of Guayaquil, alongside numerous other presidents and Government Officials, a statue of him later being built in Malecon 2000, a memorial garden in Guayaquil.

-It must be importantly noted that there are over 36 statutes of Alfredo Baquerizo Moreno throughout the nation, as well as 472 streets, institutes, towns, municipalities, buildings and cities dedicated to him.
+There are over 36 statutes of Alfredo Baquerizo Moreno throughout the nation, as well as 472 streets, institutes, towns, municipalities, buildings and cities dedicated to him.